Leonid Pasternak: Career

-According to his son Boris, "It was from the... kitchen that my father's remarkable illustrations to Tolstoy's Resurrection were dispatched.
+According to Pasternak's son Boris, "It was from the... kitchen that my father's remarkable illustrations for Tolstoy's Resurrection were dispatched.
 After its final revision, the novel was serialized in the journal Niva by the Petersburg publisher Fyodor Marks.
 The work was feverish.
-I remember how pressed for time father was.
+I remember how pressed for time Father was.
 The issues of the journal came out regularly without delay.
 One had to be in time for each issue.
 Tolstoy kept back the proofs, revising them again and again.
 There was the risk that the illustrations would be at variance with the corrections subsequently introduced into it.
 But my father's sketches came from the same source whence the author obtained his observations, the courtroom, the transit prison, the country, the railway.

 It was the reservoir of living details, the identical realistic presentation of ideas, that saved him from the danger of digressing from the spirit of the original.
 In view of the urgency of the matter, special precautions were taken to prevent any delay in the sending of the illustrations.

 The services of the conductors of the express trains at the Nikolayevsky railway were enlisted.
 My childish imagination was struck by the sight of a train conductor in his formal railway uniform, standing waiting at the door of the kitchen as if he were standing on a railway platform at the door of a compartment that was just about to leave the station.
 Joiner's glue was boiling on the stove.
 The illustrations were hurriedly wiped dry, fixed, glued on pieces of cardboard, rolled up, tied up.
 The parcels, once ready, were sealed up with sealing wax and handed to the conductor."

 He was awarded a medal at the World Fair in Paris (1900) for his illustrations of Tolstoy's novels.

 Pasternak was elected a member of the Imperial Academy of Arts (1905), and also taught at the Moscow School of Painting, Sculpture and Architecture.

 In 1921, Pasternak needed an eye surgery, which was scheduled to be performed in Berlin.
 He traveled there with his wife and two daughters, Lydia and Josephine, leaving his sons Boris and Alexander in Russia.
 After the surgery he decided not to return to Russia, remaining in Berlin until 1938 when he took refuge from the Nazis in Great Britain.
 In 1924, he painted a portrait of Albert Einstein (now in the Mathematics and Computer Science Library of the Hebrew University of Jerusalem).
 Leonid Pasternak died at Oxford on 31 May 1945.